-7.2 Install a Valid Trusted Certificate (Scored)
+7.2 Ensure a Valid Trusted Certificate Is Installed (Scored)

 The default SSL certificate is self-signed and is not trusted.
 Install a valid certificate signed by a commonly trusted certificate authority.
-To be valid, the certificate must be:

-- Signed by a trusted certificate authority

-- Not be expired, and

-- Have a common name that matches the host name of the web server, such as www.example.com.
+To be valid, the certificate must not be expired, and must have a common name that matches the hostname of the web server, such as www.example.com.

 A digital certificate on your server automatically communicates your site's authenticity to visitors' web browsers.
-If a trusted authority signs your certificate, it confirms for the visitor they are actually communicating with you, and not with a fraudulent site stealing credit card numbers or personal information.
+If a trusted authority signs your certificate, it confirms for visitors they are actually communicating with you, and not with a fraudulent site stealing credit card numbers or personal information.